BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 `pyo` is a Python module written in C to help DSP script creation and it is one of the way you can process audio and sensors signal on Bela.
 The module was developed by [Olivier Bélanger](http://olivier.ajaxsoundstudio.com/), who also contributed a [wrapper](https://github.com/belangeo/pyo-bela) to get `pyo` run on Bela.

 The [example `pyo`-Bela project](https://github.com/belangeo/pyo-bela/tree/master/common) consists of a mix of `.cpp` and `.h` files and depends on the library `libpython2.7`, which is already installed on the board.
 The library's header file is called `Python.h`.

-It is therefore a good example of a project which requires a standard library.
+This is a good example of a project which relies on an external library.

-In order to run it, you need to:
+In order to get started with the project, you need to:

 * get yourself a copy of the pyo source code.
-Either `git clone` or download from [here](https://github.com/belangeo/pyo-bela/archive/master.zip).
+Either `git clone` or download from [here](https://github.com/belangeo/pyo-bela/).
 * create a new C++ project in the Bela IDE
 * drag on it the `.cpp` and `.h` files from the folder `pyo-bela/common`.
 DO NOT include the `settings.json` file.

-If you try to hit the "run" button at this point, then you will get the following error:
+If you hit the "run" button at this point, then you will get the following error:

 ```
 Building PyoClass.cpp...i